Azure/devops-governance/TERRAFORM.md

 ## Terraform

+### Login

+Make sure you are authenticated to Azure.

+- If you are deploying from a local machine, use `az login`
+- If you are deploying from a headless agent, [authenticate using a service principal and client secret](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_secret) as described in the Terrform documentation.

-### Login and Configure Environment
+### Configure Environment

 The [Azure DevOps Provider](https://www.terraform.io/docs/providers/azuredevops/index.html) in Terraform expects the following environment variables to be set.

 ```
-export AZDO_ORG_SERVICE_URL="https://dev.azure.com/your-demo-org-name"
+AZDO_ORG_SERVICE_URL="https://dev.azure.com/<your-demo-org-name>"
-export AZDO_PERSONAL_ACCESS_TOKEN="…"
+AZDO_PERSONAL_ACCESS_TOKEN="…"
 ```

-Replace `your-demo-org-name` with the name of your organization.
+Replace `<your-demo-org-name>` with the name of your organization.
 And remember to set your Azure DevOps Personal Access Token (PAT).

 ### terraform init